(305) 416-3180

 Michael clerked for the Honorable Hector R. Velazquez of the Superior Court of New Jersey in Hudson County and for the Honorable William J. Martini of the United States District Court for the District of New Jersey in Newark.

 Michael graduated with highest honors from Rutgers University with a B.A.
 He has an M.A. from Teachers College – Columbia University.
 He earned his J.D. magna cum laude from Seton Hall University School of Law where he was a law review editor.
 Before attending law school, Michael taught high school history in New Jersey and has served as adjunct faculty at Rutgers University.
-He is the 2024-25 Chair of the LGBTQ Rights Section of the New Jersey State Bar Association.
+He is also the past Chair of the LGBTQ Rights Section of the New Jersey State Bar Association.

 Of Counsel